Sports—Badges and Fobs

 The YMCA introduced basketball, volleyball, and swimming to Korea, and although historically, it did not introduce baseball, it did popularize the sport in Korea.

-Regarding the Baseball Fob pictured at right.
+Regarding the baseball fob pictured at right.
 Although it is not dated, it is pre-World War II.
 The inscriptions for pre-war fobs are generally done in Seal Script.
-This fob is done in Traditional Chinese Characters.
+This fob is done in traditional Chinese characters.
 This is not typical for the times, but the fob is for a middle school, and the students would not be familiar with Chinese Seal Script.
-(Middle School was, at the time, typically grades 7, 8, & 9.
-It is generally referred to as Junior High School in the U.S.) I have been unable to find any references to the Dainichi (Daeil 대일중학교) school.
+(At that time, middle school was typically grades 7, 8, & 9.
+It is generally referred to as junior high school in the U.S.) I have been unable to find any references to the Dainichi (Daeil 대일중학교) school.

 Basketball